Our Detroit office has moved to 4160 John R Street, Suite 1011, DMC Harper Professional Bldg., 10th Floor, Detroit, MI 48201

 Numbness in the toes can be temporary or long term.
 Chronic toe numbness can impede your ability to walk and increase the chances of wounds and other injuries.
 When the nerves in your toes are compressed, damaged, or irritated the result is often a feeling of numbness and tingling.
 Some people experience these symptoms after long bouts of high-impact exercise or other physical activity.
 In these cases, the numbness generally subsides when the activity is over.
 Other causes of numbness in the toes can be the result of a serious neurological event, such as a seizure or stroke.
 More common causes include chronic alcohol abuse, Charcot-Marie-Tooth disease, peripheral artery disease (PAD), or diabetic neuropathy.
 Nerve compression syndromes, like Morton’s neuroma or tarsal tunnel syndrome, may also cause toe numbness.
 People with chronic toe numbness would do well to practice good foot hygiene and have frequent foot examinations with a podiatrist who can best detect the underlying cause and offer treatment options.

 Toe pain can disrupt your daily activities.
-If you have any concerns, contact Manisha Mehta, DPM of Detroit, Michigan and Toledo, OH.
+If you have any concerns, contact Manisha Mehta, DPM of Detroit, MI.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Causes Toe Pain?